(Avid Bookshop, 1662 S. Lumpkin St.) Meet author Jingle Davis in celebration of of Island Passages: An Illustrated History of Jekyll Island.

 Celebrate the construction of two new, affordable homes at an Open House then head over to the Market Garden for food vendors, bounce houses, live music and pony rides.

-Local and sustainable produce, meats, eggs, dairy, baked goods, prepared foods, crafts and live music from Ciyadh Wells and Todd Lister.
+Local and sustainable produce, meats, eggs, dairy, baked goods, prepared foods, crafts and live music by David LeCoco, Marion Montgomery and Glen Denham.

 A variety of perenials and annuals available.
 Proceeds benefit the Master Gardeners.